tenzir/tenzir/web/docs/operators/transformations/drop.md

 ### `<extractor>...`

-The comma-separator list of extractors that identifies the fields to remove.
+A comma-separated list of extractors that identify the fields to remove.

 ## Examples